Best Practices for using Rerank

 Optimizing Performance

-In the following two tables, you’ll find recommendations for getting the best Rerank performance, organized by model family.
+In the following table, you’ll find recommendations for getting the best Rerank performance.

 Document Chunking